New Jersey Medical Malpractice Wrongful Death Attorneys

-Our lawyers recognize how difficult it can feel to contemplate legal action when you are still in the process of grieving your loss.
+Your New Jersey personal injury attorneys from Brach Eichler Injury Lawyers recognize how difficult it can feel to contemplate legal action while grieving your loss.
 That’s why we offer a free consultation with an experienced and compassionate attorney in the privacy of our office so that you can discuss your case.
 Call us today at (973) 364-8300 or contact us online for your free consultation and let us help guide you through this difficult time.

 What Is Medical Malpractice?

-Medical malpractice occurs when a doctor or other medical professional fails to competently perform their medical duties, leading a patient to suffer some form of harm.
+Medical malpractice occurs when a doctor or other medical professional fails to perform their medical duties, leading a patient to suffer some form of harm.
 When medical malpractice leads to the patient’s death, the patient’s loved ones are eligible to file a wrongful death claim.

 To prove that your loved one died as a result of medical malpractice, you must be able to demonstrate the following:

 - The medical professional or doctor was negligent.
 Demonstrating negligence is not about proving that the medical professional’s work fell short of what might be considered the best possible care.
-Rather, it is about showing that the medical professional failed to provide the kind of care that a reasonably competent, skillful, and careful similarly qualified medical professional would have given your loved one under similar circumstances.
+Rather, it is about showing that the medical professional failed to provide the care that a reasonably competent, skillful, and careful, similarly qualified medical professional would have given your loved one under similar circumstances.
 In New Jersey, proving this point requires testimony from a medical expert who can declare under oath that the at-fault caregiver’s care fell outside acceptable standards or treatment practices.

 Common Types of Medical Malpractice